xrheihwh/toonz_expansion_pack/README.md

 * GLSL Shaders
 * MyPaint Brushes
 * Particles
-* A wrapper around the low level API that lets you do effects in C. Will demonstrate a couple of examples.
+* A wrapper around the low level API that lets you do effects in C.
 * Textures
 * User Themes